Waldo Gifford Leland: Early life

 Leland was born in Massachusetts, the son of public school teachers Luther Erving Leland and Ellen Gifford, the latter of whom descended from a line of wealthy landowners in Plymouth Colony and Westport, MA.

 After graduating from Newton High School in 1896, Leland went to Brown University, earning a B.A.
 In 1900 he enrolled at Harvard University, earning his M.S. in history in 1901.
 In 1904 Leland married Gertrude Dennis, a Canadian-born violinist.

 Carnegie Institution and American Historical Association

 In 1903 Harvard professor Albert Bushnell Hart offered Leland, then a teaching assistant, the opportunity to assist Claude H. Van Tyne in a survey sponsored by the newly founded Carnegie Institution in Washington, D.C.
 A 6-month temporary assignment was the beginning of Leland's 24-year association with the institution.

 The Guide to the Archives of the Government of the United States in Washington (1904), coauthored by Leland and Van Tyne, was followed in 1907 by an edition revised and expanded by Leland, which established Leland as the nation's leading authority on federal archives.

-During this time Leland joined the American Historical Association (AHA) and served as the secretary in 1909-1920, working closely with J. Franklin Jameson to lobby Congress to establish a National Archive.
+Leland joined the American Historical Association (AHA) and served as the secretary in 1909-1920, working closely with J. Franklin Jameson to lobby Congress to establish a National Archive.